TAPS core waitlist

 This course will give an overview of the development of the very short play over the last one hundred and twenty years, but will primarily focus on the writing and development of same, asking students to complete — through workshop prompts — 20 to 30 scripts by end of quarter.
 A particular effort will be made to bring "traditional" elements of standard-length plays — character, arc, anagnorisis, pathos, backstory, etc — to these miniatures, to test and expand their assumed limitations.

-This course gives students the unique opportunity to create a collaborative, site-based work that culminates in a final performance at UChicago’s Smart Museum of Art.
+Students will be given a unique opportunity to create a collaborative, site-based work that culminates in a final performance at UChicago’s Logan Center for the Arts.
 Using embodied research methods that respond to site through moving, sensing, and listening, we’ll explore the relationship between the ephemerality of movement and the materiality of bodies and place, and consider how the site-based contexts for dance shift how it is perceived, experienced, and valued.
-Our quarter-long creation process will begin with a tour of the Smart Museum, guided by curators and members of the Public Practice team, that will provide context to the museum’s exhibitions, programming, and its relationship to geography and community.
-Assigned readings, viewings, and conversations with guest artists will delve into the relationship between dance and the sites where it happens, including museums—from the material relationship between bodies, objects, and architecture to the digital flows of choreography online.
+Our quarter-long creation process will begin with a tour of the Logan Center that will provide context to the building’s departments, exhibitions, programming, and its relationship to geography and community.
+Assigned readings, viewings, and conversations with guest artists will delve into the relationship between embodied performance and the sites where it happens—including multidisciplinary community-oriented spaces such as the Logan Center—and will consider the material relationship between bodies, objects, and architecture as well as the digital flows of choreography projected on buildings and exchanged online.

 This class explores the potential of the podcast as a form of ethical artistic and social practice.
 Through the lens of oral history and its associated values—including prioritizing voices that are not often heard, reciprocity, complicating narratives, and the archive—we will explore ways to tell stories of people and communities in sound.
 Students will develop a grounding in oral history practices and ethics, as well as the skills to produce compelling oral narratives, including audio editing, recording scenes and ambient sound, and using music.
 During the quarter, students will have several opportunities to practice interviewing and will design their own oral history project.
 This class is appropriate for students with no audio experience, as well as students who have taken TAPS 28320 The Mind as Stage: Podcasting.